-A supportive, college-prep high school experience
+A progressive, college prep high school

-Jones-Gordon’s accredited high school program is designed—from start to finish—to meet the individual needs of each student.
+Jones-Gordon’s fully accredited high school program is designed—from start to finish—to meet the individual needs of each student.

 Other Options for High School Students

 Through our private tutoring division, On-Track Tutoring, we offer even more flexible customized options to meet the needs of students who may not be able to regularly attend school.
 Athletes, models, musicians, and actors are all part of a rapidly growing group that often requires a great deal of travel and less room for full-time study.
 On-Track’s instructor-supported correspondence/independent study program allows these students to meet both their career and academic goals.